Aesop Moroccan Neroli Shaving Serum Product Review

 Shaving gels, creams and serums have recently saturated the market as competition against the infamous bottled shaving foams, and rightly so.
 They have less irritative qualities, as the gel or cream-like consistency doesn’t dispense with air-pockets like a shaving foam does, allowing the hairs to actually stand up in preparation for the razor.
 Serums on the other hand generally leave out occlusive ingredients like petrolatum or mineral oils that keep water from evaporating, and are generally water-based.
 They will lather the least, however aim to create maximum slip for a closer shave.

 Aesop have made waves in the luxury skincare market due to their impeccably minimal designs, and carefully formulated signature scents.
 The brand is for the design conscious, and certainly not targeting those who prioritise organic or natural skincare regimes.
-Consumer experience is carefully curated through one of Aesop’s signature stores, renowned department stores, or high-end independent boutiques.
+Consumer experience is carefully curated through one of Aesop’s signature stores, in renowned department stores, or in high-end independent boutiques.

 Luxury formulations coupled with meticulous design are what Aesop’s was built upon.
 Their objective has been to use the finest quality ingredients, from plant-based to laboratory made, to ensure standout efficacy.
 This is done through their extensive and independent approach to product research and development, where in-house chemical scientists conceptualise product ideas, research blends and create prototypes.